GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (239).md

 * The DV of the spell is increased by 1

 **Critical Failure**: You take a whiff of the vapors yourself instead of producing the typical area and become dazed and obtunded for a number of rounds equal to the tier of the spell.

+#### Veil

+**Minimum Tier**: 2

+**Casting Time**: 3 actions

+**Effect**: You produce a mostly translucent barrier of vaguely patterened colors to stretch out from a point you touch.
+This may be a sphere of up to 5 yards, A hemisphere of 7 yards, or a pillar whose base and top are 3 yard circle and height is 30 yards.
+The barrier lasts as long as you concentrate on it.
+If the spellcheck was a critical success, it can last for a number of phases beyond this equal to your [Magic] bonus.

+Within the area of this barrier; creatures are unable to move from, interact with, or sense creatures on the material plane while they are ethereal and vice versa.
+Additionally, Ephemera and Fiend creatures cannot enter the area.
+Such a creature in the area when the barrier initially expands performs an incapacitation save even if it would not normally.
+If it is a critical failure, it is instead ejected from the space of the barrier (treat as knockback equal to one and a half of the distance between its current location and the edge of the barrier).
+A failure will instead treat it as prone while it occupies the space.
+A success has no effect and a critical success allows it to completely ignore the effects of the barrier and even end the spell if the points of success are equal to or greater than the spellcheck's.
+For the purpose of this incapacitation save, if a creature is a creature of undeath, it receives penalties equal to the % of missing points of undeath rather than penalties based on its wounds.

+**At Higher Tiers**: When cast at 3rd tier or greater, for each tier beyond minimum, you may increase the dimensions of the area by half.

+**Critical Failure**: You lose one of your senses (chosen at random) and have disadvantage on [Prcp] saves for as long as you have spell sickness.
+You suffer a penalty to spellchecks and counterspell checks equal to the spell's tier for a number of rounds equal to the points of failure.

 #### Venting Burst